 We recommend that you carefully review the notice you will receive from Human Resources, as it will include important information on your options.
-As a reminder, the County will either allow you to telecommute after a workplace exposure or if telecommute is not available, they will grant you a paid leave of absence.
+As a reminder, the County will grant you a paid leave of absence if you are required to self-quarantine due to the exposure.

-24. What if I am not considered a potential exposure but still want to get tested for COVID-19?
+32. What if I am not considered a potential exposure but still want to get tested for COVID-19?